 After 9,000 BC a great change came over the world.
 Previously humans lived by hunting animals and gathering plants.
 Then about 8,000 BC people began to grow wheat, barley, peas and lentils instead of gathering them wild.
 By 7,000 BC they domesticated sheep, pigs and goats.
 By 6,000 BC they also domesticated cattle.

 Farming first began in the Fertile Crescent, which stretches from Israel north to southeast Turkey then curves southeast to the Persian Gulf.
 However agriculture was also invented independently in other parts of the world as well.

-The invention of agriculture took place over millennia but it fundamentally changed human life.
+The invention of agriculture took place over thousands of years but it fundamentally changed human life.
 People began to live in settled communities instead of being nomadic or semi-nomadic.
 When the food supply improved the population increased.
 Most of all people developed new skills, first making pottery then using metals.
 Finally they invented writing.